matt-wombat/opensap-hana7/README.md

 - 3.5: User Provided Service as SQLCC
 - 3.6: Creating a Simple Odata V2 Service
 - 3.7: Creating an OData V2 Service with an Entity Relationship
+- 3.8: Creating an Odata V2 Service with Create Operation and XSJS Exit